 Headline numbers

-Across the 50+ projects surveyed, contractual annual rental yields cluster tightly between 8.0% and 10.0%.
-The 9.0% midpoint is the most common single rate.
+Across branded sale-leaseback projects in these destinations, publicly marketed annual rental yields cluster between 8.0% and 10.0%, with 9% the most commonly offered rate.
 Yields above 10% are typically attached to smaller / wellness-format projects with shorter operating histories.
-[Data: surveyed lease agreements, [TBD] verified count]
+Based on publicly marketed lease terms; figures indicative.

-Wyndham, Regenta / Royal Orchid, Dolce by Wyndham, and KAMAH (Wyndham flag) account for over 70% of the branded sale-leaseback inventory in the covered destinations.
-[Estimate from RERA-filed unit counts in surveyed projects — actual figures to be verified at publication.]
+Wyndham, Regenta / Royal Orchid, Dolce by Wyndham, and KAMAH (Wyndham flag) account for the large majority of branded sale-leaseback inventory in the covered destinations.
+Directional estimate based on RERA-filed project data; figures approximate.

-Jaipur scores highest on the composite investment-viability index, driven by year-round tourism demand, the Golden Triangle anchor effect, UNESCO World Heritage City inscription, and high destination-wedding market share.
-Goa (North) and Udaipur rank #2 and #3 respectively.
+In ResortWealth's composite investment-viability assessment, Jaipur scores highest — driven by year-round tourism demand, the Golden Triangle anchor effect, UNESCO World Heritage City inscription, and a high destination-wedding share.
+Goa (North) and Udaipur follow.
+This ranking reflects ResortWealth's editorial view, not a statistical survey.

 Jaipur, Goa, Udaipur, Pushkar, Jawai, Coorg, and Sakleshpur account for the bulk of new branded sale-leaseback project supply.
 Inventory in Shimla, Manali, Ooty, and other established hill stations is dominated by older, non-branded formats and is excluded from this index.